coreybutler/nvm-windows/README.md

 #### Install nvm-windows

-npm-windows comes with an installer (and uninstaller), because getting it should be easy.
+nvm-windows comes with an installer (and uninstaller), because getting it should be easy.

 #### Reinstall any global utilities